Electrocution Accidents in New York CityClick For Your Free Consulation

 Electrical injuries, including electrocution, are very common in the construction industry.
 In fact, electrocution is one of the “fatal four” responsible for most construction deaths.

-In 2019, there were 166 electrocution deaths on the job in the U.S. About 3% of workplace deaths were attributed to contact with an electrical current.
+According to the statistics, in 2019 there were 166 electrocution deaths on the job in the U.S. About 3% of workplace deaths were attributed to contact with an electrical current.
 Around 43% of all electrical fatalities were in the construction and extraction industries, followed by the fields of installation, repair, and maintenance (22%) and building and grounds maintenance (17%).

 Between 2012 and 2016, 739 workers died from electrical exposure — an average of three deaths per week.
 More than half of these deaths were the result of direct exposure to electricity, such as touching a live wire.